Friends of Locke Park, Barnsley. email@example.com Registered Charity 1167140

 The additions to the park, now called Locke Park, were officially opened on Tuesday 7 August 1877.

 In December 1914 about 7 acres (about 3 hectares) of land east of Keresforth Hall Road and north of Beech Grove were purchased from the estate of Samuel Joshua Cooper, completing the outline of the present park and taking it up to 47 acres.

-Locke Park has been held on trust by Barnsley Council since the I860s for the people of Barnsley.
+Locke Park has been held in trust by Barnsley Council since the I860s for the people of Barnsley.

 Joseph Locke is commemorated in the park by the bronze statue sculpted by Baron Carlo Marochetti.

 It was unveiled by Lord Alfred Paget on 18 January 1866.